aiven/devportal/docs/integrations/rsyslog.rst

 the server and port  you only need to copy the appropriate values from the "Log Destinations" page and use those as the values for ``server`` and ``port`` respectively.
-You **do not need** the ca-bundle as the Papertrail servers use certificates signed by known CAs.
-You also need to set the format to ``rfc3164`` .
+You **do not need** the ca-bundle as the Papertrail servers use certificates signed by a known CA. You also need to set the format to ``rfc3164`` .

 ::